markdaniel1982/MD82-P4/README.md

 # Testing

-As each section or function/Model was built during this project, I was testing for functionality and styling issues that may have arisen, which were corrected or fixed before continuing.
-I also had friends test the site by signing up, adding and deleting comments using various devices on varying platforms (IOS, Android, Mobile Tablet etc) and reporting back any issues they encountered with functionality or styling.
+As each section or Function/Model was built during this project, I was testing for functionality and styling issues that may have arisen (see table below), which were corrected or fixed before continuing.
+I also had friends test the site by signing up, adding and deleting comments using various devices on varying platforms (IOS, Android, Mobile, Tablet etc) and reporting back any issues they encountered with functionality or styling.

 ## Manual Testing